JonnyJD/python-discid/doc/index.rst

 This module is released under the
 `GNU Lesser General Public License Version 3
 <http://www.gnu.org/licenses/lgpl.html>`_ or later (LGPL3+) and
-the code repository and the bug tracker are at Github_.
+the code repository and the bug tracker are at GitHub_.

 If you are interested in a binding for the MusicBrainz Web Service, you might be interested in `python-musicbrainz-ngs`_.